March 17 to 23, 2018

 Camp Chores: Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.

 Equipment and Clothing: Wilderness Inquiry will provide all necessary canoeing and camping equipment.
 All you need to provide is your personal gear, such as clothing and a sleeping bag and ground pad.
 A detailed equipment list will be sent to you upon confirmation of your participation.
 If you need to borrow personal gear that can usually be arranged.

 Fishing: Fishing is good in the 10,000 Islands, but you must get a valid Florida saltwater license.
 A 7-day non-resident license is $30.
 To get a license, call 1-888-347-4356, or go on-line to: http://myfwc.com, you can buy one instantly with a credit card.
 You may want to get a permit for Snook ($2) or Spiny Lobster ($2).

 |Registration Procedure||Include deposit with signed Application, Liability and Health forms.

-Send by regular mail to Micheline Kagan, 171-08 Gladwin Avenue, Fresh Meadows, NY 11365.You must be a member of the Adirondack Mountain club to be on the trip.
+Send by regular mail to Micheline Kagan, 171-08 Gladwin Avenue, Fresh Meadows, NY 11365.You must be a member of ADK to be on the trip.

 |Trip Leader||Micheline Kagan